 The Stadium gates will open for all guests at 7:00 a.m. on Sunday morning.
-Guests with Wheelchair Tickets and Special Needs Tickets should proceed to Gate C on the south side of the Stadium.
-Please note that all guests should be in their seats by 9:00 a.m.
+Guests with Wheelchair Tickets and Special Needs Tickets should proceed to gates C or E. Please note that all guests should be in their seats by 9:00 a.m.
 Ushers will release the special needs seating sections to the general public at that time.

 Where do my special needs guests enter the Stadium?

-Please enter through Gate (undetermined).
-Guests holding general admission tickets are welcome to assist with the seating of the family members/guests with the Wheelchair Tickets or Special Needs Tickets.
+Please enter through Gate C or E. Guests holding general admission tickets are welcome to assist with the seating of the family members/guests with the Wheelchair Tickets or Special Needs Tickets.
 Once those family members are situated, general admission ticketholders should find seats within the other areas of the Stadium.

 Can my guests change their mind about where they prefer to sit within the Stadium?

 Yes.
 Upon arrival, your guests may decide that the availability of ramps, ushers, and aisle seats negates the need for special seating.
 The Wheelchair Tickets and Special Needs Tickets may be used to sit anywhere in the Stadium.